-ETFs have already taken over the world, with AuM in such funds already surpassing that in traditional mutual funds in many countries.
+ETFs have taken over the world, with AuM in such funds surpassing those in traditional mutual funds in many countries.
 The low-cost & instant liquidity provided by ETFs have appealed to investors globally.

 But the road wasn’t always smooth – the challenges that ETFs are experiencing in the Indian market now is actually very similar to the ones ETFs faced in the developed markets like US & UK in its initial years.

-It took the 2008 financial crisis for ETFs to become mainstream as global investors again remembered that returns can’t be controlled, but costs can be.
+ETFs became mainstream on the backdrop of the Global Financial Crisis of 2008, as global investors remembered that returns can’t be controlled, but costs can be.
 (Learn more how 3 stock market crashes changed the investing world).
-In the following 10 years, ETF assets grew from approx. $700 billion in 2008 to more than $5 trillion as of 2019.
+In the following 10 years, ETF assets grew from $700bn in 2008 to more than $5tn as of 2019.

 In India, the ETF market is now at an interesting threshold as ETFs are back into focus due to the underperformance of active funds.
 This renewed focus on costs might just be the catalyst for investors to seek lower-cost & better alternatives & experience the benefits of Exchange Traded Funds.

 At smallcase, we believe that ETFs are more efficient and investor-friendly compared to similar mutual funds.
 They are also inherently fairer than mutual funds for long-term investors.
 Which why we use them in all our asset allocation smallcases, which are designed for stable returns by investing in different assets like equity, gold, fixed income, etc.

 As an investor, I’d love for the ETF market to grow.
 If the trends in developed economies are anything to go by, the increased adoption of ETFs leads to the betterment of the overall market by reducing costs.